 Want to impress your guests with a naturally gluten-free whole-year-round treat?
-Make our Sweet Berry Cloud Eggs!
+Make our Sweet Berry Cloud Eggs recipe!
 Need a great pairing wine to accompany our no-fuss dessert?
 Beaujolais wines are the answer — especially the red, Chiroubles, Domaine de la Chapelle des Bois, 2014

 This anti-snob wine is artisanally made from Gamay grapes, a variety that is known for producing the light, fruit-driven red wines of Beaujolais in Eastern France.
 Ours, like other red Beaujolais wines (white and rosé as well), is versatile, food-friendly, and offers great value.

 It can be enjoyed at room temp or slightly chilled with a variety of foods from different cuisines that are most often paired with white wine.
 Yep, it is your go-to wine for the summer and other seasons… to enjoy with BBQ, dips, pastas, simple desserts like ours, and more.